Just4Hunter/sectools/README.md

 # sectools

-A personal collection of small security tools, built and shared for anyone who finds them useful.
+A community-driven collection of small security tools.

-The tools focus on security research, bug bounty hunting, reconnaissance, and web security testing.
-Each tool is designed to be small, practical, and focused on a specific task.
+Have a useful security tool?
+Contribute it to the collection.

+Recon tools, scanners, fuzzers, exploit helpers, web security tools, and other practical utilities are welcome.
+The goal is simple: build a shared toolbox where anyone can contribute and everyone can benefit.

+> **Note:** Currently, only Python (`.py`) tools are supported.

 ## Structure